 In all my cracker making experience, there are two ways to make crackers.
 The first is to bake the batter into what resembles a loaf of bread.
 Then cut thinly and bake the slices to make crackers.

-The other method, like in this homemade ritz crackers is to make a dough that you roll and cut into the desired shape.
+The other method, like in this homemade ritz peanut butter crackers is to make a dough that you roll and cut into the desired shape.

 If you think about crackers, it makes sense that some seem more like bread and others more like cookies!

 Bake & Slice Crackers

 So, these are bake and slice crackers.
 It’s a simple way to make the crunchy snack, but there’s one thing to keep in mind…